weaveworks/weave/site/how-it-works.md

 A weave network consists of a number of 'peers' - weave routers residing on different hosts.
-Each peer has a name, which tends to remain the same over restarts, and a unique identifier (UID) which is different each time it is run.
+Each peer has a name, which tends to remain the same over restarts, a human friendly nickname for use in status and logging output and a unique identifier (UID) which is different each time it is run.
 These are opaque identifiers as far as the router is concerned, although the name defaults to a MAC address.